Bruxism (from the Greek βρυγμός "gnashing of teeth") is characterized by the grinding of the teeth and is

 Botulinum toxin (Botox) can be successful in lessening effects of bruxism.

-grinding and clenching but not so much as to prevent proper use of the muscle.
+effects of grinding and clenching but not so much as to prevent proper use of the muscle.
+Injections must be

 The symptoms that can be helped by this procedure include:

 - TMJ pain